 Choosing to attain multiple degrees may set you up for success in the future.
 “The dual-degree options help the students better prepare for work in the health care industry and may assist them in the residency selection process,” Ryan says.

 The MD/MPH option teaches students how to implement health care at the patient level and on a much larger scale.
 The MD/MSc program is designed to prepare you for a career involving original research in specific areas of medicine.
 You’ll gain first-hand experience conducting studies — possibly within the Windward Islands Research and Education Foundation (WINDREF).

 7. SGU’s clinical program covers a range of patient populations and even health care systems

 Clinical rotations can vary significantly depending on your location, because every health care system and patient population is slightly different.
-We recognize these differences matter to students, so you can choose to complete rotations in one of four countries: Grenada, the United States, Canada, or the United Kingdom.
+We recognize these differences matter to students, so you can choose to complete rotations in one of three locations: Grenada, the United States, or the United Kingdom.

 You may choose to spend your final two years of medical school in a setting that will mirror your intended area of practice.
 Or perhaps you’d rather train somewhere that will expand your horizons.
 Either way, you can find a clinical rotation option that fits your interests.